davidrgreen/dfpeep/README.md

 Hello!
 I'm Douglas Frederick Peepington, DFPeep for short.
 I'm a Chrome extension that collects data about DoubleClick for Publishers(DFP) ads that are implemented with Google Publisher Tags(GPT).
 Beyond collecting the data and presenting it to you in a Chrome DevTools panel for easy review, I also make recommendations based on the data collected.

-## Issues I Can Recognize
-Issues are categorized as either warnings or errors.
-Warnings are most likely a problem, but there are cases where it may not be a concern.
-Errors are most definitely an issue.
-More information and context is given for issues within DFPeep.

-### Errors
-- Enabled single request mode after enabling services.
-- Set key-value targeting values as comma dilineated strings instead of arrays of strings.
-- Enabled collapseEmptyDivs too late.

-### Warnings
-- Disabled initial load too late.
-- Moved an ad slot in the DOM after the slot was fetched.
-- Fetched the same slot more than once.
-- Fetched a slot before its previous fetch was marked viewable.
-- Ad slot was defined but never fetched.
-- Fetches for a slot occurred less than 10 seconds apart.
-- Refreshed ad slot(s) when the page was not in focus.
-- A creative is wider than the viewport when rendered.
-- Page-wide key-value targeting set after enabling services.

 ## How to Install
 1. Download the zip file from https://github.com/davidrgreen/dfpeep/archive/master.zip and unzip it or git clone this locally: git clone https://github.com/davidrgreen/dfpeep.git
 3. Click the "Developer mode" checkbox in the top-right.